railwayapp/docs/src/docs/guides/builds.md

 Let's customize the build process.

-Now that you're warmed up, you might need to adjust how your services are being built.
 Railway will build and deploy your code with zero configuration, but we make it easy to override this behavior as needed.
+Now that you're warmed up, let's take a look at how you can adjust how your services are built.

-The goal of this section is to guide you through the various ways to do so.
+The goal of this section is to guide you through the various ways to customize the build process.

 #### Build Concepts